Best And Worst Q4 2020: Small Cap Value ETFs And Mutual Funds

 Sources: New Constructs, LLC and company filings

-American Beacon Zebra Small Cap Equity Fund (AZSIX, AZSYX, AZSPX), James Small Cap Fund (JASCX) and PGIM QMA Mid Cap Core Equity Fund (PQCCX) are excluded from Figure 2 because their total net assets (TNA) are below $100 million and do not meet our liquidity minimums.

-Invesco S&P Mid Cap Low Volatility ETF (XMLV) is the top-rated Small Cap Blend ETF and Royce Small Cap Value Fund (RVVHX) is the top-rated Small Cap Blend mutual fund.
-Both earn a Very Attractive rating.
+Avantais U.S. Small Cap Value ETF (AVUV) is the top-rated Small Cap Value ETF and Dean Small Cap Value Fund (DASCX) is the top-rated Small Cap Value mutual fund.
+Both earn an Attractive rating.

-First Trust Small Cap Core AlphaDEX Fund (FYX) is the worst rated Small Cap Blend ETF and ProFunds Small Cap ProFund (SLPSX) is the worst rated Small Cap Blend mutual fund.
-FYX earns an Unattractive rating and SLPSX earns a Very Unattractive rating.
+iShares S&P Small-Cap 600 Value ETF (IJS) is the worst rated Small Cap Value ETF and Transamerica Small Cap Value (TSLAX) is the worst rated Small Cap Value mutual fund.
+IJS earns an Unattractive rating and TSLAX earns a Very Unattractive rating.

 The Danger Within